Frequently Asked Questions about Conflict of Interest

 Do I have to report travel in my OAR?

-If you receive any funding from the Public Health Service (PHS), you must report sponsored or reimbursed travel on your OAR.
-If you do not receive funding from PHS, you will not be asked the travel questions.
+If you have federally funded research, you must report sponsored or reimbursed travel on your OAR, including travel sponsored by institutions of higher education, foreign or domestic.
 If your travel is paid through the UW's e-reimbursement system, you do not need to report it.

 I was assigned a management plan, what should I do next?